sahilrajput03/sahilrajput03.github.io/more/cmd vs linux.md

 ## Converting multiple file with pandocto html, pandoc

+(designing problem with pandoc, so avoiding for a while)

 ```bash
 for f in *.md ; do pandoc ${f} -f markdown -t html -s -o ${f%.md}.html  ; done